Sweet Potato Waffles

 - Sweet potato: Choose one that’s firm to the touch and has a smooth skin without any bruises, soft spots, or signs of sprouting.
 Peel and boil the sweet potato until it’s fork-tender.
 You can also use leftover sweet potato casserole or even pumpkin puree.

-- Dry ingredients: Rolled oats (or quick oats), all-purpose flour (or gluten-free flour), chopped pecans, baking powder, cinnamon, and salt.
+- Dry ingredients: All-purpose flour (or gluten-free flour), brown sugar, baking powder, cinnamon, and salt.

-- Wet ingredients: Unsweetened almond milk (or your favorite plant-based milk or dairy milk), eggs, and orange zest.
+- Wet ingredients: Unsweetened almond milk (or your favorite plant-based milk or dairy milk), avocado oil, and eggs.

 How to Make Sweet Potato Waffles